alexanderzafirov/ddd/src/main/resources/chapter1.md

     - can be shared freely

  - Aggregate
     - the set of participating entities and value objects
     - these form a consistency boundary
-   - aggregate root
+    - Aggregate root
       - ensure consistency boundary of business rules and transactions within the aggregate
       - prevent the implementation of the aggregate from leaking out to its clients acting as a façade for all the operations that the aggregate supports.

 2. Behavior
   - Service